 1. I am having ACL surgery next month.
 As a recreational cannabis user, I wonder if I can manage my post-op pain with weed.
 Can you make a suggestion?

 First, I am sorry to hear that you need surgery for your ACL.
 My guess is that you are a sports enthusiast.
 And, if you are using recreational cannabis, I am also guessing that you might live in Colorado and hurt your knee skiing.

 Anyway, here is the story about medical cannabis and pain management.
 Generally speaking, cannabis is not a good way to manage acute, surgical pain.
-Cannabis is best for chronic pain, such as arthritis or nerve (neuropathic) pain.
+Cannabis is best for

 Having said that, many patients achieve a balance by using a combination of non-narcotic pain medications in conjunction with cannabis to manage postoperative pain.
 For example, it is popular to use non steroidal anti-inflammatory medications such as Anaprox, Celebrex or Mobic to minimize inflammation at the surgical site.
 Tylenol can also be added to help with pain.
 The two together have been shown to be quite effective.